LillyLaFrog/mirrack/README.md

 The project includes a custom Arch Linux ISO for a hassle free, keyboard free setup, allowing users to turn an outdated device into an interactive home assistant with minimal effort and cost.

+## 🚧This Project is under development and is not yet complete.🚧

+Stay tuned for updates on the project!
+It is currently scheduled to have a full version on 8/12/25

+If you are interested in buying a kit or supporting the project, email me at contact@mirrack.xyz This project is for a class and currently needs a company or individual to support and help grade it so feel free to reach out!

 ### --- Features ---
 - 🌟 Interactivity! (control mirror with buttons and voice)
 - 📆 Google Calendar integration (view, add, edit events)